 - You will face stiff competition.
 Your peers in the game want what you want, more clients!
 Personal training is steadily becoming a saturated arena, you have to work hard and diversify in order to stand out.

 - You won’t have a guaranteed income or benefits.
 Unless you are employed as an in-house trainer in some sort of fitness club or gym, you won’t have a guaranteed income.
 You also don’t get any automatic benefits!

 - You have no on-the-job support structure.
 Because you are a self-employed private contractor, you have no support structure to fill in or keep the show going when you can’t.
 Circumstances such as getting sick, vacations or personal emergencies will lead to cancellations, loss in revenue and sometimes disgruntled clients.

-- You will often prioritize training your clients and under train yourself.
-The cruel irony of the under trained PT is an all too common reality.
+- You will often prioritize training your clients and under-train yourself.
+The cruel irony of the under-trained PT is an all too common reality.
 By the time you’ve cleared out your client roster, sometimes all you’ll want to do is take a break!

-Its clear to see that there’s a lot to consider.
+It is clear to see that there’s a lot to consider.
 Like any worthwhile path in life, the benefits are astounding when things go right.
 But getting there will often leave you questioning why you even bothered.